2025 CSRA Annual Meeting

 Rob Karr

-n 2012, Rob was named Executive Vice President and assumed the position of President & CEO on Jan.
+In 2012, Rob was named Executive Vice President and assumed the position of President & CEO on Jan.
 1, 2014.

 Rob currently serves on the Employment Security Advisory Board to the Illinois Department of Employment Security, the Illinois Workers’ Compensation Advisory Board to the Illinois Workers’ Compensation Commission, the Illinois Attorney General’s Franchise Advisory Board, the Illinois Department of Public Health’s Food Safety Advisory Committee and the Illinois Department of Commerce and Economic Opportunity’s Low-Income Energy Assistance Program Policy Advisory Council.
 In 2009, Rob was appointed by then-Governor Pat Quinn to serve on the temporary Pension Systems Modernization Task Force.
+In addition, Rob served on the Board of the Council of State Retail Associations from 2014-2020 and as Chairman in 2019.

 Paul Martino